yetulaxman/linux-2/_tutorials/01-introduction-container.md

 ---
+title: Introduction to containers: Some basic survival terminology
+---

 ### Learning Objective
 In this session, you will understand the basic terminology to survive in this course.
 More docker jargon will be introduced as we go along with course.